Taxonomy

 We also support the different taxonomy thresholds defined on the basis of climate and environmental science, as the overall life cycle intensity limit of 100 g of CO2eq/ kWh to measure the substantial contribution to climate change mitigation established for most power generation technologies, being derived from a robust and scientific analysis process.

 However, there are activities which, while not necessarily qualifying for the EU taxonomy, are essential to promoting the well-being of Europeans, especially in the short and medium term, while contributing to the sustainable development of Europe in the long term.
+In this regard, Endesa strongly believes that the EU taxonomy should explicitly consider the activity of retail energy sales as an eligible activity, based on the same criteria defined for electricity production activities.
+This is even more relevant in integrated utilities, which, although operating in the energy production and energy marketing segments with different companies within the same Group, the business model is executed following a comprehensive and unique vision of the entire energy value chain.

 Implementation process